How to Set Up a Trust Fund for a Child

 Why are you planning to set up a trust?
 The trust's purpose is a crucial consideration because it shapes everything that comes after it.
 Its primary goal is to provide a structured mechanism for managing assets and ensuring they are used exclusively for the child's benefit, whether for education, healthcare, or overall financial security.
 It shields assets from potential threats, minimizes tax liabilities, and facilitates seamless wealth transfer.
 A trust also often allows your children to avoid a costly and time-consuming probate process.

 Additionally, it allows for tailored provisions to meet your child's needs.
 Depending on which of these benefits you prioritize, the choice of the type of trust should reflect that.
-Which leads us to the next step.
+It is also worth reviewing our estate planning basics guide to understand how a trust fits within a broader estate plan before moving forward.

 Step 2: Choose the Trust Type